A domain wall in twisted M-theory: Introduction

 The major difference between the higher VOA coming from the holomorphic twist and the familiar 2d VOA is that in the former case the descent operators play the key role to generate meromorphicity, which is the essential ingredient for the algebraic structure under the vertex operator algebra.
 Like the usual cohomological field theory, the set of Q-cohomology classes in the higher VOA includes a certain integrated version of the descent operators and in our case they are holomorphic descents of local Q-cohomology classes.
 The holomorphic descents themselves are not Q-closed, but combining with the holomorphic top form of the 4d spacetime manifold $\bC^2$ and integrating over $S^3\subset\bC^2$, it becomes a Q-cohomology class.
-The descent operator can avoid Hartog's theorem that prohibits a meromorphic OPE between two holomorphic functions on $\bC^{d\geq2}$, since the descent operator is not a holomorphic function, but a differential form.
 We will explain in more detail about this set of operators and how it generates the higher VOA in \secref{subsec:holomorphictwist}, \secref{subsec:highervoa}.
 Since the domain wall forms a boundary of the 5d Chern-Simons theory, we need to account for the boundary condition of the 5d Chern-Simons gauge field, which we did in \secref{subsec:boundarycondition}.
 Collecting these ingredients, we propose the physical observables living at the domain wall in \secref{subsec:physobs}.
 The 5d/4d system that we have discussed is anomalous due to the chiral fermion at the domain wall.
 It can be canceled by tuning a parameter of the 5d Chern-Simons theory on one side of the wall, as we will discuss in \secref{subsec:anomalycancellation}.

 In \secref{sec:4}, we will compute the commutation relation of the physical observables that we have constructed in the previous section.
 We prove that the resulting algebra is the universal enveloping algebra of Diff$_{\E_2}\bC\otimes\mathfrak{gl}_K$.
 We conjecture that the quantum deformation of our classical computation is isomorphic to the Koszul dual algebra of operators in the 5d Chern-Simons theory.
 A priori, this conjecture must be true due to the powerful theorem by Costello \cite{Costello:2017fbo}: there is a unique deformation of $U(\text{Diff}_{\E_2}\bC\otimes\mathfrak{gl}_K)$ and it is the algebra of operators in the 5d Chern-Simons theory.
 In this sense, the proof for the conjecture is already given.
 However, we prefer to call it the conjecture since we do not know how to systematically incorporate the quantum corrections only using our machinery but not relying on the Costello's theorem.